gabrielgg/hello-js/README.md

 #### Run instructions

 1. Clone this repository
-2. Open `index.html` in your browser.
+2. Open `index.html` in your browser

 -or-